-One of the most common questions asked by those looking to buy CBD hemp oil products is “What’s the difference between Hemp Oil and CBD Oil?”
+A common question asked by those looking to use CBD products is “what’s the difference between hemp oil and CBD oil?”
 It’s understandably confusing since these terms are often used interchangeably.
-The lack of uniformity in product labeling by companies selling these products only adds to the confusion.
-The goal of this article is to explain the differences so you’ll know whether a product has CBD in it or not.
+The lack of uniformity in product labeling only adds to the confusion.
+Our goal is to explain the difference so you’ll know whether a product has CBD in it or not.

-Here are some common terms that you’ll see when you start researching CBD hemp oil products: Hemp Oil, Hemp Seed Oil, CBD Oil and Hemp Extract.
+Here are some common terms that you’ll see when you start researching CBD products online: hemp oil, hemp seed oil, CBD oil and hemp extract.

-Hemp Seed Oil is basically the hemp equivalent to olive oil, coconut oil and grapeseed oil.
-It’s good for cooking and can make an excellent salad dressing but it contains no CBD.
-It’s generally not considered to be medicinal.
+Basically, hemp seed oil is equivalent to olive oil, coconut oil and grapeseed oil.
+It’s good for cooking and can make an excellent salad dressing.
+But it contains no CBD and is generally not considered to be medicinal.
 The seeds of the cannabis plant, whether it’s hemp or marijuana, don’t produce any CBD.
-So if you’re looking for CBD hemp oil, Hemp Seed Oil is not what you want.
+So if you’re looking for CBD oil, hemp seed oil is not what you want.

-How do you know if a product labeled Hemp Oil is just Hemp Seed Oil?
-The product label will typically just describe the product as “unrefined cold-pressed hempseed oil.”
-The most obvious giveaways are the cheap price and the large bottle.
-Nutiva, a popular brand of Hemp Seed Oil that is sold on Amazon and grocery stores, sells for less than $20 for a 24 ounce bottle.
-Most CBD Oil products come in 1 ounce (30 millileter) bottles and cost considerably more than $20.
+How do you know if a product labeled hemp oil is just hemp seed oil?
+The product label will usually just describe the product as “unrefined cold-pressed hemp seed oil.”
+The most obvious clues are the cheap price and the large bottle.
+Nutiva is a popular brand of hemp seed oil that is sold on Amazon and in grocery stores.
+It sells for less than $20 for a 24 ounce bottle.
+Most CBD oil products come in 1 ounce (30 milliliter) bottles and cost considerably more than $20.

-CBD Oil is extracted from the aerial flower parts, stalk and/or stems of the hemp plant.
+CBD oil is extracted from the flower, stems, stalks and other parts of the hemp plant.
 Unfortunately, it’s typically not easy to know if a product contains CBD just by looking at its label.
-Many products containing CBD, including those from industry leaders like Charlotte’s Web and Bluebird Botanicals, don’t mention CBD anywhere on the label.
-That’s because saying CBD on the label or website can increase the company’s risk associated with FDA regulations and credit card processing agreements.
+Some products containing CBD don’t mention it anywhere on the label.
+That’s because saying CBD on the label or website can increase the company’s risk associated with FDA regulations.

-Hopefully you now have a better understanding of the different types of Hemp Oil.
-If you’re wanting to buy a hemp product that definitely has CBD in it, here are 3 suggestions:
+Hopefully you now have a better understanding of the difference between hemp oil and CBD oil.
+If you’re wanting to buy a product that definitely has CBD in it, here are 3 suggestions:

-- Reach out to the company selling the product and specifically ask them if their product contains CBD or not.
+- Is the CBD content still not clear to you?
+Reach out to the company selling the product and specifically ask them if their product contains CBD or not.